aws-samples/aws-cloudwatch-dashboard-generator/README.md

 ## Usage

 The tool is quite simple.
-It reads a CSV or YAML file to get your resource IDs, then output the dashboard JSON to the directory you specified.
-Below are usages of using the two file types as the input respectively.
-Choose the one you prefer.
-Using a CSV file as the input is more simple, so this method is recommended.
+It reads a CSV file to get your resource IDs, then output the dashboard JSON to the directory you specified.

 ### Using CSV file as an input